backup-manager/backup-manager/README.md

 $manager->restore('s3', 'test/backup.sql.gz', 'development', 'gzip');
 ```

-> Note: This package does not allow you to backup from one database type and restore to another. (eg: MySQL to PostgreSQL)
+> This package does not allow you to backup from one database type and restore to another.

 ### Installation